 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Keep a tote bag somewhere near your door.
 Put anything in it that needs to be taken out of the house.
 I keep a file folder in mine for lists and other paper items I don't want to get messed up.

 The night before you do shopping, errands, appointments, make a list of all of them and times of appointments and addresses.
 Then add the addresses and look at a map of city and plan accordingly, for example "Dr.'s appointment 10 am".

 I use an online-mapping program like Mapquest or Google Maps to find out the mileage from my house to all the places I go on a regular basis.
 That helps me calculate how many miles I would drive to get somewhere.
-You can also use these programs to put in several destinations and the return to your house.
-My town is not laid out logically so this kind of thing helps.

 When the doctor tells you he wants to see you in a specified time, don't have the receptionist automatically make the appointment then.
 You can ask if it is imperative that it has to be the exact date.